robamu/rtems-demo/toolchain/README.md

 I built the RTEMS toolchain in this folder like specified in the [Quick Start](https://docs.rtems.org/branches/master/user/start/index.html).

-The toolchain path inside the repository will be referred with `$RTEMS_HOME`.
+The toolchain path inside the repository will be referred with `$RTEMS_TOOLS`.

 ## Prerequisites